Crazy Auburn Uniform Concepts – Round 8

 The vest-like jerseys get a lot of the attention from the TATC era, because the hats and pants didn’t see all that much change.
 The Mariners wore large striped pant stripes, so Auburn will basically be wearing football pants here.
 The hat features an oversized AU logo tilted the opposite direction of the jersey logo.
 While some real hats have shown logos can be continued to the brim of the cap, this one gets cut off.
 Cause why not.

-And you can’t have Turn Ahead the Clock without odd player names and numbers, complete with the horizontal nameplates.
+And you can’t have Turn Ahead the Clock without odd player names and numbers, complete with the vertical nameplates.

 Yellawood themed pic.twitter.com/8hVXSLbTay